Barking Abbey: Remains (and present day)

 In 1551 King Edward VI granted the abbey site and demesne land to Edward Clinton, 9th Baron Clinton (later 1st Earl of Lincoln).
 After that, the site was used as a quarry and a farm.
 The remains survived the Middle Ages, however, the North Gate was demolished around 1885.
 Today, only the Curfew Tower and the abbey's footprints and footings remain.

+The abbey was excavated in 1910–11.
 The majority of the remains are buried: those remains visible were built in the 20th century to show the abbey's layout, although the original walls of the abbey church stand several feet high in portions.
 A modern ward of the present borough is named Abbey after the ruin.
 The ruins sit within a public open space known as Abbey Green.

 Curfew Tower

 The Curfew Tower, also known as the Fire Bell Gate, was one of the abbey's three gateways and is the only part of the abbey not in ruins.
 The original tower was built in 1370, however the current tower was built around 1460.
 Above the gateway is "The Chapel of the Holy Rood", named for the 12th-century stone rood displayed within it.

 The building has been repaired several times.
 In 1955/56 the chapel was redecorated and the windows repaired.
 In 2005/06 the tower was extensively repaired at the cost of £130,000.
 The staircase roof, and the covering of the main roof were replaced, and the tower's masonry was re-pointed, with the irreparably damaged stone replaced.
 Inside the chapel was again redecorated.

 The tower is Grade-II* Listed, and is featured on the coat of arms of the London Borough of Barking and Dagenham.